-She was honored March 2, 2018 by Austin Mayor Steve Adler with “Lesly Reynaga Day” in recognition of her burgeoning career.
-In May 2018, she received the Award of Excellence for Emerging Artist by the City of Austin's Mexican American Cultural Center.
-That recognition follows a burst of activity which has taken her from her first bows as an award-winning mariachi vocalist in McAllen, Texas to featured soloist of the University of Texas Mariachi Paredes de Tejastitlán to an acclaimed recording singer-songwriter.
+Noted as one of the leading Latina musicians of her generation, Reynaga’s reputation is growing in stature in 2018 with a collection of honors including March 1 being declared “Lesly Reynaga Day” in Austin by Mayor Steve Adler.
+In May, she received the Award of Excellence for Emerging Artist by the City of Austin's Mexican American Cultural Center.
+In recognition of her burgeoning songwriting skills, she was hosted by the House of Songs Ozarks in April and June for a televised performance and live showcases.
+These accolades follow a burst of activity which has taken her from her first bows as an award-winning mariachi vocalist in McAllen, Texas to featured soloist of the University of Texas Mariachi Paredes de Tejastitlán to a widely admired young artist in music circles.

 Reynaga’s debut EP, produced by Michael Ramos (John Mellencamp, Paul Simon, Patty Griffin), earned praise for its original pop-rock tunes and a powerful cover of “Spanish Words” by renowned Austin musician Charlie Sexton.
-With music influences ranging from Shakira to Linda Ronstadt, Reynaga is developing a unique, cross-genre sound.
+With music influences ranging from Linda Ronstadt to Shakira, Reynaga is developing a unique, cross-genre sound.

-A former lead actress in the ZACH Theatre/Teatro Vivo musical “Mariachi Girl,” Reynaga is onboard for her first dramatic feature role in the Austin-based film "Seahorse."
+A former lead actress in the Austin-produced musical “Mariachi Girl,” Reynaga is onboard for her first dramatic feature role in the film “Seahorse.”
 But her first love is music, and as a serious student of contemporary pop stylings and socially conscious lyrics—studying Prince’s artistry and Bob Dylan’s literary canon in equal measure—Reynaga hopes to make a cultural impact of her own.

 From her cross-border compositions to her signature mariachi-style outfits, Reynaga is on the cusp of a promising musical career.
 She is currently in the recording studio working with notable Austin music luminaries on a 2018 release.